daotmicrosoft/glb2fbx/README.md

 ## Usage
 ### Examples
+Open in command prompt / power shell / terminal and execute the below examples.
+Alternatively, incorporate Glb2Gbx() python class into your python app.

 - **python glb2fbx.py Disc.glb** -o Disc.fbx* (Will look for Disc.glb in the current directory, and write Disc.fbx into the current directory.)

 - **python glb2fbx.py /Users/me/myfile.glb** (Will look for myfile.glb in /Users/me/. and write /Users/me/myfile.fbx.)